schrockwell/pcw/SPECIFICATION.md

 The header is composed of the following fields:

 1. **Header Length (uint8)** - The number of bytes to follow which will comprise the header.
-Currently this is 5 bytes, but it may increase in the future as header fields are added.
+Currently this is 5 bytes, but it may increase in future protocol versions as header fields are added.

-2. **Payload Length (uint16)** - The number of bytes after the header, which will comprise the payload.
+2. **Payload Length (uint16)** - The number of bytes after the header, which comprise the payload.

-3. **Packet Type (uint8)** - One of the predefined packet types
+3. **Packet Type (uint8)** - One of the predefined packet types, which describes the contents of the payload.

 4. **Sequence Number (uint8)** - The sequence number MUST be incremented by one for every packet sent, wrapping around from 255 to 0.
 The sequence number SHOULD be used to detect if a packet was lost or received out-of-order.

-5. **Channel (uint8)** - The channel allows multiple keys to be controlled by a single server.
-Channel 0 MUST be implemented as the default channel.
-Channels 1 through 255 MAY be used if additional keys are supported.
+5. **Address (uint8)** - The address allows multiple devices to be controlled by a single server.
+Address 0 MUST be implemented as the default device.
+Addresses 1 through 255 MAY be used if additional devices are to be controlled.

 ## Header Example

-Header length 5 bytes, payload length 4 bytes, payload type 1, sequence number 171, channel 0
+Header length 5 bytes, payload length 4 bytes, payload type 1, sequence number 171, address 0

     HEADER                      PAYLOAD
     --------------------------- -------------